Bougainvillea shading the Key West cemetery

 The poet Elizabeth Bishop with her bicycle in Key West in the mid 1930s.

 I had always “wanted to be a writer,” believing that was a job for which I could apply, and if I accumulated enough skills and slights of the hand, I might easily fall into that role.
-Not so, as it turns out—“being a writer” has turned out to be a quest rather than a destination.
-I worked in book publishing in New York, and upon becoming too envious of the authors that I publicized and marketed for Penguin and Macmillan, I ultimately returned to school.
-This time, I went for a Master of Fine Arts in Fiction at Columbia University in order to get better at the skill I had, up to that point, only admired in others (while jotting verses in the margins of meeting notes).
+“Being a writer” has turned out to be a humbling quest rather than a destination.
+I worked in book publishing in New York, and upon becoming too envious of the authors that I publicized for Penguin and Macmillan, I ultimately returned to school.
+This time, I went for an MFA at Columbia University.

-I began to freelance write, regularly for the Huffington Post, which at the time was an agent in changing the publishing paradigm in New York, and even the world, leveling a playing field of political journalism and opening the field of opinion beyond the pages of a traditional newspaper.
-I wrote about social issues that affected me as a student, and then as a teacher, at Columbia.
-I was living in fast-gentrifying Harlem, which bumped up against Morningside Heights, a neighborhood created by the university to assure parents that their children weren’t matriculating to “Harlem.”
+I began to contribute to the Huffington Post, which at the time was an agent in changing the publishing paradigm, leveling a playing field of political journalism and opening opinion beyond the pages of a traditional newspaper.
+I wrote about social issues that affected me as a student, and then as a teacher, at Columbia, living in fast-gentrifying Harlem.
 I was lonely--the chronic condition of the New Yorker—and the writing of Joan Didion and James Baldwin served as analgesics.

 Sarah with Margaret Atwood at the 2019 Key West Literary Seminary, “Under the Influence,” where Ms. Atwood was the keynote speaker.

-On the eve of my grandmother’s 90th birthday, she reminded me of my aspirations to move back to Key West, the town I had always hoped I’d some day call “home.”
-I had become frustrated as an uninsured adjunct professor at a university with a multi-billion-dollar endowment, and New York winters had begun chilling my bones in a way that I worried I’d never shake.
+On the eve of my grandmother’s 90th birthday, she reminded me of my promise to move back to Key West, the town I had always hoped to call “home.”
+I had become frustrated as an uninsured adjunct professor and New York winters had begun chilling my bones.
 After ten years, the winds of change stirred and pointed me south.

-When I moved to Key West in the fall of 2015, I began to follow the paths of writers before me, literally: Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost, Wallace Stevens, Shel Silverstein, Judy Blume.
+When I moved to Key West in 2015, I strolled in the shadows of the greats: Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost, Wallace Stevens, Shel Silverstein, Judy Blume.
 I took notes and interviewed local writers and historians.
 The Monroe County Library became a welcome cocoon.
 I tended bar at a beachside restaurant, and I researched what would ultimately become the Old Town Literary Walking Tour, a creation in the tradition of late novelist David Kaufelt’s walking tour.

-The Key West Literary Seminar, a nonprofit organization that brings luminaries like Billy Collins, Jamaica Kincaid, Hilton Als, and personal heroine of mine, Margaret Atwood, to our little literary island, worked with me on the development of the tour.
-KWLS offered to acquire the tour as part of their effort to maintain literary education in Key West in 2016.
-I agreed and stepped down from my post as full-time tour guide to take over the position of editor at an excellent, cheeky local weekly, Key West Weekly.
-The Weekly has given me the opportunity to not only learn about the machinations of the best small town in the U.S., but also interview brilliant musicians, visual artists, conservationists, and climate scientists drawn to our little island.
+The Key West Literary Seminar, a nonprofit organization that brings luminaries like Billy Collins, Jamaica Kincaid, Hilton Als, and personal heroine of mine, Margaret Atwood, to our literary island, worked with me on the development of the tour.
+KWLS took over running the tour, as I took the helm as Editor of the wonderful Key West Weekly.
+The Weekly gave me the opportunity to interview brilliant musicians, local politicians, artists, conservationists, and climate scientists drawn to the Keys.

-The twist?
-I fell in love.
-Tending bar at the best little rum joint on the island, in walked a tall, handsome Scot (coincidentally, wearing a “Brooklyn” t-shirt), and a new story began.
-Andrew, a business writer and psychologist, and I struck up a conversation that has continued across multiple countries and time zones.
-In October 2019, I ultimately made the choice to cross the pond to start the greatest collaboration of my life.
-I now split my time between the Caribbean and the shoreline along sprawling Lake Geneva, where Andrew lives, in Switzerland.
+Then, a Scotsman walked into a rum bar on Duval Street.
+In 2018, Andrew, a psychologist, and I struck up a conversation over a glass of Diplomatico that has continued across multiple time zones.
+In 2019, I decided to cross the pond to start the greatest collaboration of my life.
+I now split my time between the Caribbean and the shoreline along Lake Geneva, where we now live with our family, in Switzerland.

 Stay a while, say “hi,” read some writing, drink rum, fall in love, write your story.